fivetran/dbt_salesforce_marketing_cloud/README.md

     salesforce_marketing_cloud_union_databases: ['sfmc_usa','sfmc_canada'] # use this if the data is in different databases/projects but uses the same schema name
 ```

-Please be aware that the native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
+> NOTE: The native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
 Although the data will be correctly combined, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).
 This happens because the package includes only one defined `source.yml`.

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

-## Step 4: Enable/Disable Variables
+### Step 4: Enable/Disable Variables
 By default, this package brings in data from the Salesforce Marketing Cloud `link` and `list` source tables.
 However, if you have disabled syncing these sources, you will need to add the following configuration to your `dbt_project.yml`:

 ```yml